hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 Here as you can see, the QEMU CPU model is simulated on a OpenDLA Virtual Platform.
 However, instead of a SystemC model, NVDLA is deployed on the FPGA in RTL.

 The runtime capabilities are increased on this platform.
-We can run regressions and collect data to evaluate the performance and energy efficiency of the NVDLA design.
+We can run hardware regressions and collect data to evaluate the performance and energy efficiency of the NVDLA design.
 Here are some data collected and displayed on the [NVDLA website](https://nvdla.org/primer.html),

 <p align="center">
   <img src="https://github.com/hplp/ai-hardware-project-6501-group10/blob/main/Final%20Report/Images/nvdla_results.png" alt="nvdla results" title="nvdla results" width="500">